baloo/nixos-firmware/README.md

 nixpkgs[^make-ext4-fs].
 [^make-ext4-fs]: https://github.com/NixOS/nixpkgs/blob/master/nixos/lib/make-ext4-fs.nix

-Once this filesystem image is build, we'll build the merkle tree, and include the `root-hash` in the initramfs.
+Once this filesystem image is built, we'll build the dm-verity merkle tree, and include its `root-hash` in the initramfs.

-The kernel and initramfs are bundled together using the systemd efi stub.
+The kernel and initramfs are bundled together using the systemd efi stub (`packages/efi-kernel-make/`).
 This builds an efi image.
 This efi image can then be signed.
 By checking signature on the efi image, we check:
  - the kernel
- - the initramfs
+ - the initramfs bundles:
-   - the root hash of the merkle tree
+   - the root hash of the merkle tree checks:
-     - the content of the merkle tree
+     - the content of the merkle tree checks:
-       - the content of the filesystem image
+       - the content of the filesystem image includes:
-         - `/nix/store`
+         - `/nix/store` content

 ## Full disk image

-As layed out in the design principle, this is based off A/B system updates.
+As laid out in the design principle, this is based off A/B system updates.

 So essentially this will look like:
 ```